corpusops/cookiecutter-drupal/{{cookiecutter.out_dir}}/README.md

 ### Using VSCode

-Adding this to ``.vscode/settings.json`` would help to give you a smooth editing experience
+Adding this to ``.vscode/settings.json`` would help to give you a smooth editing experience.

 ```json
 {